osm-search/Nominatim/docs/install-on-centos-7.md

 ================================

 These instructions expect that you have a freshly installed CentOS version 7.
-Make sure all packages are are up-to-date by running:
+Make sure all packages are up-to-date by running:

     sudo yum update -y